Corporation Tax self assessment (CTSA): group relief - general: claim to be made in return

 Companies have to claim group relief in their company tax returns.
 If a company has already submitted a return for an accounting period it can make group relief claims by amending the return (FA98/SCH18/PARA67).

 Provision of a copy of the consent to surrender with the claim is an important feature of the group relief provisions.
-Periodically, when dealing with claimant companies you should check with the surrendering company’s Inspector that the copy notice is matched by an original.
+Periodically, when dealing with claimant companies you should check with the officer dealing with the surrendering company that the copy notice is matched by an original.

 From 29 December 2000 a company in a simplified arrangement (see CTM97600 onwards) can claim group relief in its original return without submitting a copy notice of consent, provided the authorised company gives its authorisation by counter-signing the claimant’s tax return.
-(The Corporation Tax (Simplified Arrangements for Group Relief) (Amendment) Regulations 2000 (SI2000/3228.)
+(The Corporation Tax (Simplified Arrangements for Group Relief) Regulations 1999 (SI1999/2975) as amended by The Corporation Tax (Simplified Arrangements for Group Relief) (Amendment) Regulations 2000 (S.I.
+2000/3228)).

 As with CTPF, in CTSA a company cannot amend a claim to group relief but must withdraw it and replace it with a new claim.